 Criterion 1: History of service

 The nominee’s history of service to the VET sector - in particular, positions of leadership the nominee has held such as on boards or as chair of committees.
-Any other known history, such as participation on committees and workgroups, and any examples of the nominee representing VET sector officially as a liaison to other organisations or at state or national meetings.
+Any other known history, such as participation on committees and workgroups, and any examples of the nominee representing VET sector officially as a liaison to other organisations or at state, national or international meetings.

 Criterion 2: Significant contribution and positive influence on the VET sector